Apios Americana: Rare Vining Tubers For Your Garden

 It prefers acidic to neutral soil.
 Aim for pH ranges between 5.1 and 7.0.

 Indian potato plants are nitrogen fixers.
 Like soybeans, they replenish the nitrogen supply in the soil around them.
 They can maintain at this level for a long time without the need of fertilizers.

-Some studies are showing that for tuber cultivation, fertilizer may still be useful.
+Some studies are showing that for tuber cultivation, fertilizer may still be useful for American groundnut.
 The extra plant food helps plants to develop larger tubers, making them more valuable as a crop.

-So, while you don’t have to fertilize, you can if you’d like.
+So, while you don’t have to fertilize American groundnut, you can if you’d like.
 Small amounts of fertilizer during the plant’s active growing phase can help.
 I’d recommend to keep it diluted or slow-release, rather than anything heavy.
 Fertilizing once or twice during both spring and summer should be plenty.